qtests/qtests.github.io/about.md

 permalink: /about/
 ---

 A curious person from Switzerland.

-### More Information

-A place to include any other types of information that you'd like to include about yourself.
+The blog is a collection of ideas that was fun to test.

 ### Contact me